 • Do not make coffee with boiling water as this produces a burnt flavor, let the kettle stand for 1 minute after boiling.

-• Coffee should not be reheated as it effects the flavor (which is why percolated coffee standing on the heating pad taste so vile after as short a time as 15 minutes from peculating) Keep it in a warm vacuum flask instead of on a hot plate.
+• Coffee should not be reheated as it affects the flavor (which is why percolated coffee standing on the heating pad taste so vile after as short a time as 15 minutes from percolating) Keep it in a warm vacuum flask instead of on a hot plate.

 • Peculated coffee should be consumed within 30 minutes

-• A rougher ground is necessary for plunger coffee. ‘grind’ refers the the coarseness of the grounded bean ; ‘medium’,’strong’ etc. refers to the the length of the roasting process
+• A rougher ground is necessary for plunger coffee. 'grind' refers to the coarseness of the grounded bean; 'medium','strong' etc. refers to the length of the roasting process

 • A good medium coffee suitable is French or continental blends.